Udine Friuli Venezia Giulia, Italy Travel Guide

 The city's relatively flat terrain supports cycling exploration.

 Exercise caution on busy roads outside pedestrianized zones.
-Always be aware of your surroundings and congestion.
+Constantly be mindful of your surroundings and congestion.

 Embrace walking to truly absorb Udine's charm.
-For longer journeys, the city bus system provides a reliable way to get around.
+For longer journeys, the city bus system provides a reliable method of transportation.

 When planning regional excursions by car, be aware of driving regulations and parking zones to ensure a smooth trip.